 Active power

-In alternating current power, it refers to the portion of apparent power that actually performs work.
-It is the product of the effective values of voltage and current, multiplied by the power factor.
-It can also be calculated by integrating the product of the instantaneous values of voltage and current over a cycle.
+In AC power, the portion of apparent power that actually performs work is called active power.
+It is the value obtained by multiplying the product of the RMS values of voltage and current by the power factor.
+It can also be obtained by integrating the product of the instantaneous values of voltage and current over one cycle.
 The unit is expressed in watts (W).
-This is the value commonly used in daily life, such as for the power consumption of electrical appliances, and serves as the basis for calculating electricity charges.
+This is the value commonly used in daily life, such as the power consumption of electrical Products, and electricity charges are calculated based on it.